 It is essential to have a small set of demands on which you will not compromise.
 You also need a list of wishes that would make the ideal person.
 Will you find someone that covers all of these?
 It is unlikely, so set yourself some criteria on how you are going to evaluate your options.

 At Othership, we did not meet all of individual our wishes for cofounders.
 For example, we are not in the same country or even time zone.
 Arranging times to meet virtually are tricky, and meeting up in person is not possible right now.
 However, we achieved our core criteria, including matching values, ambition, experience, and expectations.

 What to do about the right person at the wrong time?

-Sometimes the stars align so that everyone you want to get involved can commit when you need them.
+Sometimes the stars align so that everyone you want to get involved with can commit when you need them.
 Often, this does not happen.
-It took nine years before Mike and I could team up and work together again on Rightfounder.
+It took nine years before Arnaud and I could team up and work together again on Othership.
 Try not to wait that long, but you may need to make some compromises.
-Investigate your options, including getting that person to work in an advisory role at the start or agree to a limited time commitment for the first few months.
+Investigate your options, including getting that person to work in an advisory role at the start or agreeing to a limited time commitment for the first few months.

 What should I do if I already know who will be my business partner?

 A common issue we deal with, particularly with first-time founders, is when friends, ex-colleagues, or family members decide to go into business together because they like each other but neglect to consider whether they are a good match.
 At an early stage, they are full of optimism, convinced their friendship would carry them through.
 The problem is that once things get tough, they discover they may not have the right mix of skills, experience and personality.
 These people must have gone through a rigorous process to build the business plan together, evaluate their compatibility and understand how you will react under stress and what you expect from each other.
 They will also need to know how to resolve conflict, which is inevitable in a startup and can be challenging for a relationship built on friendship.